aviad12g/dcbs_project-NEW/README.md

 - **Characteristics**: Fully deterministic, fastest execution

 ### 2. **Top-p (Nucleus) Sampling**
-- **Algorithm**: Samples from the smallest set of tokens whose cumulative probability ≥ p
+- **Algorithm**: Samples from the smallest set of tokens whose cumulative probability greater than or equal to p
 - **Characteristics**: Stochastic, balances quality and diversity
 - **Configuration**: `p=0.9` (default)